arvinoids/webapps/README.md

    - checking LDD/LPM server status
    - browsing installation profiles of customers.

- All information here are not for internal use only.
+ All information here are for internal use only.